-If you are in crisis, send a text to the Crisis Text Line at 741741 at any time of the day or night.
-And if you have questions about what might happen if you reach out to a helpline, Active Minds has an informative blog post about what you can expect.
+If you have questions about what can happen if you reach out to a helpline, Active Minds has an informative blog post about what you can expect.

 If you are struggling, please know that the world needs you in it.
 Please, please reach out for help.